cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 end
 ```

+In general, if you need a value (in this case, the raw date `@model.published_at`) formatted nicely, you should employ a presenter to abstract code away from your view.
+Here we'll get `"5 days ago"` from something like `"2011-02-20 08:01:55.583222"`.

+Your values can and should be stored in their most raw form, absent of any pretty formatting!
+Along with dates, this can also apply to currencies (adding the `"$"` and correct number of decimal places to `100.5`) or degrees of temperature (adding the &deg;F symbol to `75`).

 Helpers and presenters often and should work together to keep your code DRY (don't repeat yourself).
 For example, you might utilize a presenter inside of a helper, like so:

 ```ruby